priyaldharmawat/priyaldharmawat/README.md

 ## 💼 Real-World Experience

-- Built demand forecasting and KPI dashboards that reduced stockouts and staffing costs at North of Brooklyn
+- Built demand forecasting and KPI dashboards that reduced stockouts and staffing costs at North of Brooklyn.
-- Applied clustering and anomaly detection to optimize funding for 2,000+ nonprofits at Mass Culture
+- Applied clustering and anomaly detection to optimize funding and revenue for 2,000+ nonprofits at Mass Culture.
-- Automated high-volume financial reporting and resolved $10M+ data issues at Capgemini
+- Analyzed large banking and insurance datasets and resolved $10M+ data issues at Capgemini.

 ## 📊 What I Bring to the Table